kayserifserif/kayserifserif.place/dedications/index.md

 ---
 layout: default
-title: Acknowledgements
+title: Dedications
-description: People and things that shape me.
+description: To the people and things that shape me.
 ---

 <div class="intro">